nwchemgit/nwchem/contrib/git.nwchem/README.md

 How to fix bizarre check-ins
 ====

-* Case when committer got in bizarre state on his git repository and the changes have been pushed already to github.com
+* Case when committer got in bizarre state on this git repository and the changes have been pushed already to github.com

 * git log showed